Peire d'Alvernhe: Poetry

 Peire wrote mostly cansos, which, as his vida points out, were called vers in his day.
 He also invented the "pious song" and wrote six such poems dealing with serious themes of religion, piety, and spirituality.
 Even in his more profane works, however, one can detect the moralising influence of Marcabru, with whom in whose old age he was possibly acquainted.
 One of Marcabru's late songs is a satire of an early one by Peire d'Alvernhe.
 Marcabru's complexity was also imparted to Peire.

 On the topic of courtly love, Peire, who had abandoned the religious life early, came to abandon the claims of fin'amor ("fine love") later.
 When Peire espouses love of the Holy Ghost over cortez' amors de bon aire ("well-spirited courtly love") he is the only troubadour to ever use the term "courtly love".
 Marcabrunian influence can be seen here too.
 In a later Crusade song, Peire defended Marcabru's abandonment of the carnal amar.
-He advocates gran sabers ni purs ("great and pure wisdom") through bon'amor ("good love").
+He advocates gran sabres ni purs ("great and pure wisdom") through bon'amor ("good love").
 Along with Bernart Marti, Bernart de Venzac, and Gavaudan, Peire was part of a "Marcabrunian school".
 Nonetheless, as mentioned above, Bernart Marti attacked Peire for claiming superior spiritual status: